A customer asked for their data — you have 30 days (UK DSAR guide)

 On this page

 Short answer: under UK GDPR, anyone can ask for a copy of all the personal data you hold on them — a subject access request, or DSAR — and you have one calendar month to respond, free of charge.
 The clock starts the moment they ask, not when you get round to reading the email.
-For most small stores the hard part isn’t the deadline; it’s knowing where all the data actually lives.
+But the deadline isn’t the hard part.
+The clock is easy; the map is hard — because most stores have never mapped where a single customer’s data actually lives.

 What is a subject access request?